The Design Blogs Our Editors Are Reading Right Now

 Joy Cho, Oh Joy

 At this point, Oh Joy is less a blog and more a veritable empire.
 Joy Cho has turned her graphic design studio of playful prints and vibrant hues into three successful books and a slew of product collections, ranging from a tile line to a range of disposable dinnerware to a capsule collection of stylish luggage.
-Her blog is still going strong as the home for all her ventures, and we still love keeping up with her design tips and lifestyle guides.
+Still, her blog is still going strong as HQ for all her ventures, and we still love keeping up with her design tips and lifestyle guides.

 Erin Boyle, Reading My Tea Leaves